 Usually males have longer legs and smaller bodies than the females.

-All have eight long legs, though often one or more can be missing, and unlike other arachnids opiliones do not regrow lost legs, or part of lost legs after each moult.
+All have eight long legs, though often one or more can be missing, and unlike other arachnids opiliones do not re-grow lost legs, or part of lost legs after each moult.
+When a predator grabs a leg the harvestman can detach it and run off.
+The detached leg continues to move and twitch for a few minutes distracting the predator and allowing the harvestman to escape.
 Usually the 2nd pair of legs is the longest, and is used to feel and probe the substrate.

-They have 2 eyes are often located in a turret-like structure (see Leiobunum flavum below and Plangium sp. at the bottom of the page), and the eyes face sideways.
+They have 2 eyes, and these are are often located in a turret-like structure called an ocularium, and the eyes face sideways (see Leiobunum flavum below and Plangium sp. at the bottom of the page).
 The eyes are used for little more than detecting the intensity of light, but it is possible that they may also detect movement.

 The young undergo their first moult within hours of hatching, and will moult 7 or 8 times before they are mature.
 There is around 10 days between moults.